rupl/chrisruppel.com/blog/_posts/2018-07-19-progressive-web-app-drupal.md

 Both the `install` and `fetch` listener use the `no-cors` mode to fetch assets, making it friendly to third-party requests.
 This means it can cache assets on your primary domain in addition to CDNs like Google Fonts.

+Additionally, the `fetch` listener checks for the [`Save-Data` header](https://wicg.github.io/netinfo/#save-data-request-header-field), and avoids caching images when it is present.
+Data usage comes in many forms and while we don't provide server integration for the header, we try to respect it by not consuming too much cache space.

+## Additional Service Worker features

 For now, and probably the life of PWA 1.0, the Service Worker won't do a lot more than cache the assets you request by browsing around on the site.

-We have intentionally avoided implementing more advanced features like push notifications and background sync, preferring to leave those to another more advanced module (see the [Future Plans](#future-plans) section below).
+We have intentionally avoided implementing more advanced features like push notifications and background sync, preferring to leave those to a dedicated module (see the [Future Plans](#future-plans) section below).

 ## Add to Homescreen